slhmy/blog/content/post/hugo-doesn't-work/index.md

 **Related link:** [How to fix the error 'found no layout file for "HTML" for "page"' in Hugo CMS?](https://stackoverflow.com/questions/60269683/how-to-fix-the-error-found-no-layout-file-for-html-for-page-in-hugo-cms)

 **Solution:** Run `hugo mod clean`.

+**Guess Cause:** Some of the computer rubbish cleaner software may delete the running essenstial of Hugo as rubbish.
+This issue is likely to appear after I clean my computer with rubbish cleaner.